Central African Empire: France's role

-When Jean-Bédel Bokassa took control of the Central African Republic, the French president at the time, Charles de Gaulle, did not want to engage with the new leader, refusing to receive him and calling him a "bloody idiot."
+When Jean-Bédel Bokassa took control of the Central African Republic, the French president, Charles de Gaulle, did not want to engage with the new leader, refusing to receive him and calling him a "bloody idiot."
 After heavy advising from his chief of staff, Jacques Foccart, De Gaulle finally met Bokassa in 1969, three years after he came into power.
-After Charles De Gaulle exited office and Georges Pompidou died, Valery Giscard d'Estaing took office in 1974.
-Giscard d'Estaing and Bokassa engaged in correspondence and with Giscard d'Estaing's administration, France and the Central African Empire became close allies.
+When Valery Giscard d'Estaing became president in 1974.
+Giscard d'Estaing and Bokassa engaged in correspondence and under Giscard d'Estaing, France and the Central African Empire became close allies.
 When Bokassa declared that he was going to be hosting a coronation for himself as the emperor of the new Central African Empire, many of the novelties that attributed to the luxurious event came from France.
 This included an imperial crown as well as a golden throne in the shape of an eagle.
 After various allegations against Bokassa including the beating of school children as well as cannibalism, France intervened with two operations that sought to remove Bokassa from office, the final one being Operation Barracuda.